mindsmiths/docs/docs/integrations/web.md

         delete (signal);
 end
 ```
-[TODO add screenshots + tutorial references]
+[TODO add screenshots]
-All data within a linked sequence of screens[TODO insert link] is transferred via GET parameters, and you can store them in bulk when a button with a certain `buttonId` is pressed.
+All data within a [linked sequence of screens](/docs/tutorials/web-interactions/chaining-screens) is transferred via GET parameters, and you can store them in bulk when a button with a certain `buttonId` is pressed.

 ### Screens
 But what do we do with these components, and how can we assemble them to create screens?
 For this we use Armory's `Screen` class, to which we simply add the components in the order we want them to appear on the screen.